 Through regular chiropractic visits, you can get pain relief and improve your health without drugs or surgery!

 At Meiri Chiropractic we spend the time necessary to examine, diagnose and treat every neuromusculoskeletal condition and various ailments you have.
 Chiropractic is a holistic and natural way to not only treat existing conditions, but to keep your body in its best working condition.
-We have been offering effective chiropractic care in North Palm Beach since 2006.
+Meiri Chiropractic has been offering effective chiropractic care in Palm Beach county since 2006.
 Many of our patient reviews note our excellence.
 Call us today at 561-253-8984 to make an appointment or to find out more about Chiropractic Care of Shoulder Girdle Pain: Acromioclavicular Joint Injury.